 The Company's business could be adversely affected by the effects of the ongoing outbreak of respiratory illness caused by the novel coronavirus ("COVID-19").
 In March 2020, the World Health Organization declared coronavirus COVID-19 a global pandemic.
 This contagious disease outbreak, which has continued to spread across the world, has adversely affected workforces, economies, and financial markets globally, potentially leading to an economic downturn.
-The Government of Fiji confirmed its first case of COVID-19 on March 19, 2020 and has since documented over 46,000 cases of COVID-19, with over 480 fatalities attributed to the virus.
+The Government of Fiji confirmed its first case of COVID-19 on March 19, 2020 and has since documented over 68,000 cases of COVID-19, with over 870 fatalities attributed to the virus.
 To date, the impact of COVID-19 to Lion One's activities has been limited as the Company acted quickly to establish clear policy guidelines for the health and safety of its employees and consultants, and their families, and thus has experienced only a small decrease in productivity.

-The Company continues to monitor the situation in Fiji, however it is not possible for the Company to predict the duration or magnitude of the adverse results of the outbreak and its effects on the Company's business or results of operations at this time due to uncertainties relating to the ultimate geographic spread of the virus, the severity of the disease, the duration of the outbreak, and the length of travel and quarantine restrictions imposed by governments of affected countries.
-In particular, the continued spread of the COVID-19 globally could materially and adversely impact the Company's business including without limitation, employee health, limitations on travel, the availability of industry experts and personnel, restrictions on planned drill and exploration programs, restrictions on the Company's future mine development and process plant construction, and other factors that depend on future developments beyond the Company's control.
+The Company continues to monitor the situation in Fiji, however it is not possible for the Company to predict the duration or magnitude of the adverse results of the outbreak and its effects on the Company's business or results of operations at this time.
 While the impact of COVID-19 is expected to be temporary, the current circumstances are dynamic and the impacts of COVID-19 on the Company's development and exploration activities, including the impact on future mine development and process plant construction, cannot be reasonably estimated at this time.
-The recent increase in COVID-19 cases and variants globally may impact the Company's operations due to additional government mandated shutdowns or closures.

-Although COVID-19 has restricted the movement of some of the management team and consultants into Fiji, in addition to significant delays to the arrival of equipment and consumables from out of the country, the Company has continued its exploration program with little interruption.
-Due to the acceleration of its exploration program, Lion One has actually doubled its workforce since early 2020 due to the additional drilling teams for the rigs, the laboratory staff to cater for the increased number of samples generated and the field crew to process the core and samples.
+Although COVID-19 has restricted the movement of some of the management team and consultants into Fiji, in addition to significant delays to the arrival of equipment and consumables from out of the country, the Company has continued operations with little interruption.
+Lion One has doubled its workforce since 2020 due to the additional drilling teams for the rigs, the laboratory staff to cater for the increased number of samples generated and the field crew to process the core and samples.
 The Company continues to maintain a strict regimen of safety with respect to COVID-19 for its employees.
 Strict health and safety protocols remain in place, and the Company is particularly focused on maintaining top-of-mind awareness about prevention practices within the organization.
-Vaccination programs are rapidly advancing in Fiji with approximately 95% of the eligible population having received a first dose of the vaccine to date, whilst almost 45% of the eligible population are now fully vaccinated with two doses
+To date vaccination programs are rapidly advancing in Fiji with 100% of the Company's Fijian employees being fully vaccinated with two doses.